Emre1001/Giga-Share/README.md

 ### Friend System
 - Add friends by sharing your unique Friend Code
+- **QR code pairing** — show your QR or scan a friend's with the camera
 - Rename or remove friends anytime
-- Send files to any friend with one tap
 - Friends list persists across app restarts

 </td>